Stadtpirat/DelphiOTP/README.md

 	// To display the token, use the Format-Function ShowMessage(Format('%.6d', [Token]);
-	// if you use %.8d u can use this file for Battle.net Authenticator end;
+	// if you use %.8d u can use this file for Battle.net Authenticator
+	// don not forget change key length in otp.pas end;
 ```